mkschleg/hugo-website-source/content/braindump/causality.md

 Given the toy examples and two causal models, can we infer which model is correct given the observed data.
 I suspect the answer to this is no, and we need to do interventions to uncover the actual causal model.
 But then I'm confused by the motivation.
 We are motivated to learn the causal structure of a problem w/o being able to do A/B testing...
 If we can't uncover the causal structure w/o intervention and A/B testing, then what is the point of causal inference?

-Apparently this can be done w/ additive noise models and nonlinear causal relationships with an extremely simple mechanism described by <sup id="a94adfeafb37f4427d6434d2810495ef"><a href="#hoyer2009" title="Hoyer, Janzing, Mooij, Peters \&amp; Sch\olkopf, Nonlinear Causal Discovery with Additive Noise Models, in in: {Advances in {{Neural Information Processing Systems}}}, edited by {Curran Associates, Inc.} (2009)">hoyer2009</a></sup>. (i.e. do n regressions and check the causal relationship based on the correlation with the resulting irreducible error).
+Apparently this can be done w/ additive noise models and nonlinear causal relationships with an extremely simple mechanism described by (<a href="#citeproc_bib_item_1">Hoyer et al. 2009</a>). (i.e. do n regressions and check the causal relationship based on the correlation with the resulting irreducible error).

 ### Is the independence of mechanism and input a reasonable assumption for learning systems? {#is-the-independence-of-mechanism-and-input-a-reasonable-assumption-for-learning-systems}